DavidSouther/software_craftsmanship/01_terminal/README.md

 the file system command will be your bread and butter throughout your future Terminal experience.

+A quick note: all the commands here are lower-case in the heading, so this next commend is little-l little-s

 ### ls

 The first command we'll use is called `ls`, short for 'List Directory Contents.'